KenKundert/quantiphy/doc/examples.rst

 :class:`quantiphy.Quantity` is used to convert a number string, such as '155.52 Mb/s' into an internal representation that includes the value and the units:
 155.52e6 and 'b/s'.
 The scaling factor is properly interpreted.
-Once a value is converted to a Quantity, it can be treated just like a normal float.
+Once a value is converted to a *Quantity*, it can be treated just like a normal *float*.
 The main difference occurs when it is time to convert it back to a string.
 When doing so, the scale factor and units are included by default.

 .. _thermal voltage example: